cyew3/oneVPL-intel-gpu/api/documentation/mediasdk-man.md

 If the interruption occurs during decoding, video processing, or encoding operations, the SDK functions will return [MFX_ERR_DEVICE_LOST](#mfxStatus) or [MFX_ERR_DEVICE_FAILED](#mfxStatus).
 The application needs to handle these errors and exit gracefully.

-## Appendix E: Working directly with VA API for Linux*
+## <a id='Appendix_E'>Appendix E: Working directly with VA API for Linux\* </a>

 The SDK takes care of all memory and synchronization related operations in VA API.
-However, in some cases the application may need to extend the SDK functionality by working directly with VA API for Linux*.
+However, in some cases the application may need to extend the SDK functionality by working directly with VA API for Linux\*.
 For example, to implement customized external allocator or **USER** functions (also known as “plug-in”).
 This chapter describes some basic memory management and synchronization techniques.

 To create VA surface pool the application should call vaCreateSurfaces as it is shown in Example 19.